philipmendels/use-flexible-undo/stories/reducer/bind-undoable-action-creators.md

 ### makeUnducer & bindUndoableActionCreators - Readme & Code

-The utility **makeUnducer** takes an object with do/redo + undo state updater functions by action type.
-It returns an object with a reducer and do/redo + undo action creators by action type.
+The utility **makeUnducer** takes an object with do/redo & undo state updater functions by action type.
+It returns an object with a reducer and do/redo & undo action creators by action type.
 The reducer can be passed to useReducer.

-The utility **bindUndoableActionCreators** takes the dispatch function (returned by useReducer) and an object with do/redo + undo action creators by action type, and returns an object with do/redo + undo handers by action type.
-These handlers can be passed to **useUndoableEffects**.
+The utility **bindUndoableActionCreators** takes the dispatch function (returned by useReducer) and an object with do/redo + undo action creators by action type, and returns an object with do/redo & undo handers by action type.
+These handlers can be passed to the "handlers" prop of **useUndoableEffects**.

 ```typescript
 import React, { FC, useReducer } from 'react';